Required Trainings to Wear the "Trained" Strip as a Cub Scout Leader:

 University of Scouting

-- Day long program of action, activites and program ideas for Scouts and Leaders.
-This event offers a full Merit Badge College for Scouts, along with many benefitial trainings for adult leaders.
+- Supplemental, Day long program of action, activities and program ideas for Scouts and Leaders.
+This event may offer a full Merit Badge College for Scouts, along with many exciting trainings for adult leaders.
 Offered at the Council level.
-(Insert Pow Wow Link)

 Cub Scout Leader Roundtable

-- Monthly program with the purpose of giving leaders the skills and ideas they need to deliver an exciting Cub Scout Program to the boys.
+- Monthly program with the purpose of giving leaders the skills and ideas they need to deliver an exciting Cub Scout Program to the boys….as well as give volunteers a chance to network and have fun!
 Offered at the District level.

 National Training Conferences-

-Held a Philmont Training Center located in Cimarron, New Mexico.
-Invitational training held during the summer to enhance knowledge, skills and attitude to improve performance of District and Council level Scouting roles.
+Held at Philmont Training Center located in Cimarron, New Mexico…with more coming to The National Bechtel Summit Family Reserve locally in the future.
+This is invitational training held during the summer to enhance knowledge, skills and attitude to improve performance of District and Council level Scouting roles.
+Check with your Council Training Chair or DE.
 Philmont Training Center - click here